dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2244: Respect for privacy is foundational to democracy.
+### T2244: Individual privacy and autonomy are critical values.

 |Support|
 |---|